ljpatrick/marxpaint/docs/README.txt

                         picture.
 (You will be asked to confirm.)

                       * Click the blue "Slides" (slide projector) button at the lower left to go to slideshow mode.
-See "Slides, below, for details.
+See "Slides", below, for details.

                       * Or click the red "Back" arrow button at the lower